-- ¼ cup (27 grams) finely chopped toasted pecans, see Notes
+- ¼ cup (27 g) finely chopped toasted pecans, see Recipe Notes

-- 6 tablespoons (75 grams) granulated sugar or vanilla sugar, see Notes
+- 6 tablespoons (75 g) granulated cane sugar or vanilla sugar, see Recipe Notes

-- Homemade or prepared Sugar Plum Jam, such as Stonewall Kitchen®, or favorite red jam, strained
+- Homemade or prepared Sugar Plum Jam, or favorite red jam, strained

 - Granulated sugar, for sprinkling

-- Arrange oven rack in lower third of oven and preheat oven to 325ºF (about 165ºC).
+Arrange oven rack in lower third of oven and preheat oven to 325ºF (165ºC).
 Line two baking sheets with parchment paper; set aside.
 Alternatively, lightly grease two baking sheets before using.

 Cool shortbread cookies completely before icing with jam and sprinkling with sugar.